thcathy/strava-activity-uploader/README.md

 ## Prerequisites
 ### 1. Email account
-Register an email address on provider with IMAP protocol. e.g. Gmail, Yahoo!
+Register an email address on provider support IMAP protocol. e.g. Gmail, Yahoo!
 Mail, Outlook.com
-Suggest to use a new email address to reduce duplicate messages proceed.
+Suggest to use an email address only for upload activity

-### 2. Create an App in Strava Settings
+### 2. Create an app account in Strava Settings
-Step 1: Create a Strava account if you do not have one
+#### Step 1: Create a Strava account if you do not have one

-Step 2: Go to Strava developer (https://developers.strava.com) and click "Create & Manage Your App"
+#### Step 2: Go to Strava developer (https://developers.strava.com) and click "Create & Manage Your App"
 ![Strava API](/image/strava-api.png)

-Step 3: Input following, then click "Create"
+#### Step 3: Input following, then click "Create"
   1. Application Name (Any)
   2. Website (Any)
   3. Authorization Callback Domain